Architectural Model Making – The Guide

-There are a few different cutting tools available and people tend to have their favourites.
+There are a few different cutting tools available, and people tend to have their favourites.
 The key here is that the blade is sharp and precise.
-It you are new to using sharp blades and cutting tools, take some careful practice getting used to working with the cutting tool.
-It is important you replace the blades often to ensure easy cutting, accidents often happen with blunt blades because unnecessary pressure is put on the blade and it makes it easier to slip.
+If you are new to using sharp blades and cutting tools, take some careful practice getting used to working with the cutting tool.
+It is important you replace the blades often to ensure easy cutting, accidents often happen with blunt blades because unnecessary pressure is put on the blade, and it makes it easier to slip.

-This was my blade of choice when working on models.
+This is our blade of choice when working on models.
 It is super sharp and accurate allowing for really intricate and detailed cutting.
 Be careful with this!

 Another popular choice for precision cutting, sharp like scalpel and easy to get extra blades.

 A cutting mat is essential for protecting your desk or table from scratches and cuts, but also prevents the blade from becoming blunt quickly.